-In my school, we have been making and creating peg-based resources for pupils in our ASD class for many years.
+In my school, we have been making and creating peg-based resources for pupils in our special class for autistic pupils for many years.
 Before long, we discovered that the storage of these resources became an issue.
 As the range and quantity of our peg resources increased, so too did our need to create a storage solution.

 These peg-based resources are designed to be cut out and laminated so that they can be used again and again by the same or different pupils.
 We eventually decided that the best way to store these resources was in clear envelope folders.